error

 You can get an entry ban in the following situations:

-• You have to leave the Netherlands and other EU countries (except Ireland) immediately (departure time limit 0 days).
-And no exception from imposing (giving) an entry ban has been granted.
+- You have to leave the Netherlands and other EU countries (except Ireland) immediately (departure time limit 0 days).
+And no exception from imposing an entry ban has been granted.

-• You remain longer than the visa-exempt period.
-The visa-exempt period is the maximum amount of time during which you are allowed to be in the Schengen Area.
+- You remain longer than the visa-exempt term.
+The visa-exempt term is the maximum amount of time during which you are allowed to be in the Schengen Area.
 This is 90 days out of a period of 180 days.

-• You are in the visa-exempt period, but you no longer fulfil the general rules of the visa-exempt period.
+- You are in the visa-exempt term, but you no longer fulfil the general rules of the visa-exempt term.
 For example, because you do not have enough means.

 Consequences of the entry ban

-• Travelling to the Netherlands and being in the Netherlands is punishable.
+- Travelling to the Netherlands and being in the Netherlands is punishable.
 You can get a prison sentence of 6 months at most or a fine of a few thousand euros.
-This can be found on wetten.overheid.nl in Section 197 of the Dutch Penal Code (in Dutch: Wetboek van Strafrecht) and Section 108 of the Aliens Act (in Dutch: Vreemdelingenwet).
+This can be found on www.wetten.overheid.nl in Section 197 of the Dutch Penal Code (in Dutch: Wetboek van Strafrecht) and Section 108 of the Aliens Act (in Dutch: Vreemdelingenwet).
 Both are only available in Dutch.

-• The government enters an alert for an entry ban on you in an EU information system.
+- The government enters an alert for an entry ban in an EU information system containing your personal details.

 Duration of entry ban

-• 2 years: usual period.
+- 2 years is the usual period.
 For example, you have received a return decision and have not left the Netherlands and other EU countries in time.

 Start and end of entry ban

-The duration of your entry ban starts on the date that you leave the EU.
+The entry ban starts on the date that you leave the EU.
 Does the IND know that you have left the EU?
 Then the entry ban will stop if the duration of the entry ban is over.
-In that case we will remove the alert from the SIS.
+In that case we will remove the alert from the EU information system.
 Afterwards you will be allowed to travel to the Netherlands and EU countries again.

 Entry ban alert in Schengen Information System

 Border guards and police of Schengen countries can check alerts in the Schengen Information System (SIS).
 By entering your personal details they can see that an entry ban applies to you.
-After checking they can stop you.
+After checking they can stop you at the border.
 In that case you will not be allowed to enter the country.

 An alert for a return decision comes first